Ecwid/ecwid-api-docs/includes/_add_to_cp.md

       }
     });

+//
-    // now you know the user you interact with and their store specific details to start the flow of your app ...
+//  Start the flow of your application
+//  ...
 ```

 Ecwid allows your application to fully reside on client side and not use server side at all, i.e. you can authenticate the user, get store ID and access token and manage the store data via Ecwid API right inside your app in Control panel without calling your server scripts.
 By default, all applications are registered as client-side so you can start working on your application's tab right away without using server side.